JSsixtyfour/smashremix/readme.txt

 In order to use this hack you will need to utilize the xdelta pack.
 Everything you will need is provided if you download all the files.

-Step 1: Make sure you have an unaltered Super Smash 64 ROM that is a .z64 file (.n64 or .v64 will not work!).
+Step 1: Make sure you have a legal unaltered Super Smash 64 ROM that is a .z64 file (.n64 or .v64 will not work!).
 You can easily convert one of these files to .z64 via Tool64 (download here: https://www.zophar.net/utilities/n64aud/tool-n64.html).
 After conversion, ensure that the conversion was succesful by opening the new file in Tool64.).

 Step 2: Start the Delta UI Program.
 In the Patch box click "Open", then select the your ROM file (make sure it is .z64)